 So back to marriage.

-To experience the full joy of marriage husbands and wives must treat each other as a precious gift.
+To experience the full joy of marriage, husbands and wives must treat each other as a precious gift.
 A gift you don’t take for granted.
-That you know you have a very limited time to enjoy.
+That you know you have a very limited time to with.
 A gift that has a right of their own free will and has chosen you to be with.
 And someone you are so thankful for, you want to continue to give him/her a reason to choose you over and over, every single day for the rest of your lives.

 Image courtesy of Phaendin at FreeDigitalPhotos.net